FOREX-Dollar falls after China moves cast doubt on Sept. Fed rate hike

 NEW YORK, Aug 12 (Reuters) - The U.S. dollar fell on Wednesday to its lowest in about a month against a basket of major currencies, on doubts over whether the U.S. Federal Reserve will raise interest rates in September given China’s devaluation of the yuan.

-The euro hit its highest level against the greenback in over a month at $1.12150 after China’s central bank set its daily midpoint reference at 6.3306, even weaker than Tuesday’s devaluation.
+The euro hit its highest level against the greenback in about a month at $1.11920 after China’s central bank set its daily mid-point reference at 6.3306, even weaker than Tuesday’s devaluation.

-The euro rose against the dollar on worries that volatility after China’s move could prompt the Fed to avoid increasing rates next month.
+The euro rose against the dollar on worries that China’s actions, and the ensuing market volatility, could prompt the Fed to avoid increasing rates next month.
 The dollar stands to benefit from the Fed’s first rate increases in nearly a decade since they are expected to drive investment flows into the United States.

-“China’s move has raised more questions than answers about the shape of the global economy, so markets see that as detracting from a Fed rate hike in September,” said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

-Short-term U.S. interest rates markets signaled that traders see no more than a 40 percent chance the U.S. central bank would raise rates at its Sept.
-16-17 meeting.
+“China is still a big unknown, and the market is pricing in the worst,” said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.
+“Many people in the market think that there’s less chance of a September hike, and that’s one of the factors that has helped lift the euro.”

-Analysts also said that, in order to unwind bullish bets on the Chinese yuan, investors bought back the euro after having shorted or bet against the currency.
-That, in turn, drove the euro higher against the dollar.
+Analysts also said that traders, aiming to reduce risky bets, repurchased the euro after “shorting” or betting against the currency, which in turn drove the euro higher.

-“There may be some more upside potential for the euro in the short term if this trend continues,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-The move came after net euro short contracts rose to 113,394 last week, from 104,008 previously, according to Reuters calculations and data from the Commodity Futures Trading Commission released on Friday.
+“Now that traders have been a little bit overexposed on the short side for the euro, they’re going to take some chips off the table,” said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.

 In China, the spot yuan fell to 6.4510 per dollar , its weakest since August 2011.
 In international trade it touched 6.5943 yuan per dollar, its lowest since early 2011.